What is a commercial supply and what are the benefits?

 The first step towards your new supply is to arrange a call with one of our professionals.
 There is no charge involved in this and it allows us to understand your requirements and recommend an appropriate course of action.

 This generally involves guiding you down the route of obtaining a geological report to understand the probability of finding water on your property and at what depth.
-When you receive your report and possibly have your location divined, we can then proceed with sending you an estimate.
+When you receive your report we can then proceed with sending you an estimate.
 Geological reports are not essential but are strongly advised.

 Upon acceptance you will be allocated a Project Manager who will be available over the telephone throughout the service journey.